Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ## 1. Basic initial Setup
 a.
 Run the command `ls /sys/firmware/efi/efivars` to check if your booted into UEFI.<br>
 b.
-Run `timedatectl status` to ensure the date and time is accurate.
+Run `timedatectl` to ensure the date and time is accurate.

 ## 2. Networking
 If you're not going to be using WI-FI, then skip steps b to h.